CAN-SPAM Act compliance

 The FTC offers helpful guidelines on how to ensure you are in compliance with the Act.
 The Lexis Practical Advisor also covers how the Act may affect you and what you can do to stay in accordance.
-Please review this information carefully and make sure your emailing practices are following the requirements of the Act prior to sending your emails.
+Please review this information carefully and make sure your emailing practices follow the requirements of the Act prior to sending your emails.

 What is especially important in reviewing your email messages is to determine whether the email is “commercial” or whether it is “transactional,” or relationship-based.

 Throughout our documentation about emailing using LGL Direct Email, we call out when emails might be “transactional” (and therefore exempt from CAN-SPAM) in an effort to help you with your compliance efforts.
 An example of a typical “transactional” email would be an acknowledgment email that references a donor’s gift and gift date.
 We believe this type of “transactional” email is exempt from CAN-SPAM requirements.

 However, Little Green Light is not in a position to review each of your emails to determine whether they’re “commercial” or “transactional” as defined by CAN-SPAM.
 This responsibility lies with you.
 We do, however, recommend following these guidelines for each commercial email you send.

 If you use Mailchimp or Constant Contact